Fellowships and Employment

 The Bren School strives to provide our graduate students with opportunities to afford their Bren education in addition to student loans and grants.

-Every year, the Bren School receives funds state funds, which are known as block grants, that are used as recruitment incentive awards in the form of payment for fees, tuition, non-resident supplemental tuition, professional development supplemental tuition and/or stipends.
+Every year, the Bren School receives state funds, which are known as block grants, that are used as recruitment incentive awards in the form of payment for fees, tuition, non-resident supplemental tuition, professional development supplemental tuition and/or stipends.
 The Bren School also has funds available for recruitment incentive awards, thanks to the generosity of a number of donors who have provided the school with gifts and/or endowments to be used for student prizes and fellowships.
 MEDS applicants may be considered for these fellowship opportunities:

 General Recruitment Fellowships

 The Bren School is pleased to support a diverse student body by offering Diversity Fellowships.
 The Environmental Data Science Fellowship and Scholarship programs are funded by the Professional Development Supplemental Tuition.
 These fellowship awards offer support for up to two years to students from a broad range of backgrounds, including people from underrepresented groups, economically disadvantaged backgrounds, women, first-generation to attend college, veterans, refugees, citizens of underdeveloped countries or rural areas or those who have completed service or intend to serve disadvantaged populations.
 No supplemental application is required to be considered for a Diversity Fellowship.
-The Personal Achievement and Contributions section of the application is often where applicants highlight their contributions to the diversity of the Bren community.
+The Personal History and Diversity Statement section of the application is often where applicants highlight their contributions to the diversity of the Bren community.
 Recipients of Diversity Fellowships are selected by the faculty-led Recruitment, Admissions and Support committee.

 UCSB abides by the Council of Graduate Schools resolution stating that prospective students are under no obligation to accept a financial award until April 15.

 On- and Off-Campus Employment Opportunities